-The sports fellowship begins in early September and lasts for 12 months.
+The sports fellowship begins in early August and lasts until June 30 the following year (11 months).
 Requirements for successful completion include passing oral exams/presentations, examinations with live patients and completion of a project submitted for presentation or publication.

-In fellowship candidates, we are looking for a strong desire to advance clinical knowledge, skills and abilities; demonstrated clinical aptitude and/or potential; strong communication skills; and evidence of initiative and self-responsibility.
+Desirable qualities in an applicant include strong desire to advance clinical knowledge, skills, abilities; ability to demonstrate clinical aptitude and/or potential; interest in teaching, clinical research and/or mentoring; strong written and verbal communications skills; and evidence of initiative and self-responsibility.

 You will be responsible for your living expenses and transportation to clinical facilities.
 Because of limited public transportation in Los Angeles, a car may be necessary.
 Upon request, we can provide suggestions for where and how to find housing.

 You will also be responsible for purchasing textbooks, scrubs and incidental supplies; we will provide detailed Information at orientation.